Resource Planning and Management: How to Staff Projects Without Burning Out Your Best People

-At its heart, resource planning management is all about getting the right resources—your people, tools, and budget—lined up to get projects over the finish line.
+Resource planning management is all about getting the right resources (your people, tools, and budget) lined up to get projects over the finish line.
 Think of it as the strategic game of making sure the right person, with the right skills, is on the right task at exactly the right time.

 Simple in theory, but as you probably know, it can be tricky in practice.
-Let’s dive in and make it easier.
+Let’s walk through it and make it easier.

 What Is Resource Planning Management Anyway?